 Blogging can trigger other opportunities as well.
 If you write on a certain topic you’re passionate about (highly recommended), you can connect with other writers in a similar space and promote each other’s work.
 You can also invite each other to write guest posts, sharing audiences and exposing your work to new readers.

 Eventually, your blog can advertise your writing services, provide testimonials from clients, and be the online home for all the clips you’ve amassed writing online.
-It can also generate revenue for you.
+It can also earn passive income for you.
 But to start, it’s really about putting yourself out there and establishing a digital footprint.

 The key to finding new clients is to get yourself out there.
 It’s vital to let prospective clients know exactly who you are, and exactly what you’re good at.